My transition from student life to a full-time job

 How do you become an impact maker?
 It is only possible if you work in an environment with people unselfish to share their knowledge and help you become a better version of yourself.

-My story started in the third year of college by getting into an argument with my professor and little did I know my future boss.
-Not a great way to start my career, and certainly not a great recommendation on how to start a job.
-It all happened at the Java programming II course where we got a 7-step assignment to develop a product and I opted for a simple computer card game.
+My story started in my third year of college by getting into an argument with my professor and little did I know my future boss.
+Not a great way to start my career and certainly not a great recommendation for starting a job.
+It all happened in the Java programming II course, where we got a 7-step assignment to develop a product, and I opted for a simple computer card game.
 The bad thing at the time was that my project proposition got rejected, so I started developing Pong Game from scratch.

-We argued, how could he ask me that, I haven’t slept for nights trying to make it happen.
+We argued, how could he ask me that, I hadn’t slept for nights trying to make it happen.
 From my point of view, I had thirty thousand reasons to pass all classes.
 Why?
 Yearly tuition was thirty thousand kunas, which is our currency here in Croatia.
-Why would I copy someone else’s work and risked getting failed or even worse – getting kicked out of college?
+Why would I copy someone else’s work and risk getting failed or, even worse – getting kicked out of college?

 He certainly remembered me, so when the time for the bachelor’s degree project came, I asked him for mentorship, and he agreed.

 The culmination of my story happened when the E-mail from my mentor came.
 What was written in it struck me like thunder.
 He was offering me not only student practice but also a student job in a company that he works at.
 Did this just happen?
-I have not only got a practice but a job.
-It was a shock at first, and I was nervous about my first day at my new student practice slash job.
-Every beginning is difficult, meeting new people is not an easy task, especially at work and for a student that just got his first real job.
+I have not only got practice but a job.
+It was a shock initially, and I was nervous about my first day at my new student practice slash job.
+Every beginning is difficult.
+Meeting new people is not an easy task, especially at work and for a student that just got his first real job.
 In this kind of situation, a person has many questions running through their mind, one of them being would they live up to the expectations.

 I’m currently working in the Haven First Responders development team; we are creating software that helps firefighters and helps to digitalize the process of interventions in critical situations.
-Coding in an agile team that is maintaining great communication is one of the main advantages of working at BISS.
-Code that is well structured and defined is the biggest upside, so working on a project like this is not only a perfect way to learn but a great chance for personal development.
+Coding in an agile team that maintains great communication is one of the main advantages of working at BISS.
+Well-structured and defined code is the biggest upside, so working on a project like this is not only a perfect way to learn but a great chance for personal development.
 As a master’s degree candidate and a full-time employee, my daily schedule is busy, but that is the thing that drives me to take even greater responsibility.